 6 Ways Grief Can Make You Wonder If You’ll Ever Be OK.

-Understanding and recognizing some of the surprising aspects of normal grief can help you get a better handle on your experience so that you can take at least one thing off your over-flowing plate: you don’t need to worry that you’re going crazy.
+Understanding and recognizing some of the surprising aspects of normal grief can help you understand what you’re experiencing so you can take at least one thing off your over-flowing plate: you don’t need to worry about going crazy.

-- Tearfulness: Of course grief is sadness, and the gut-wrenching pain of missing a loved one you weren’t ready to let go.
-We want them back.
-We want things how they were.
-We don’t want to change and from this the tears seem to keep coming.
-Sometimes they seem like they won’t stop, are real, and can sometimes be unpredictable, and even scary.
+- Tearfulness: Deep sadness, and gut-wrenching pain, pave the road of missing a loved one you weren’t ready to let go.
+Of course, you want them back.
+You want things how they were, and don’t want to change – every time you think of the future without them, the tears keep coming.
+Sometimes tears feel like they won’t stop, which can be unsettling, even scary.
 You might wonder if you will ever stop crying… will you ever be ok?
-You will, but for everyone the pace of healing is different for each of us.
+You will, but it will take time and the pace of healing is different for each of us.
 In the meantime, know that shedding tears is one of the most efficient things you can do to facilitate healing.

-- Apathy: Grief can feel like you are walking through quicksand, literally at times.
+- Apathy: Grief can feel like you are walking through quicksand, literally, at times.
 You go through the motions of everyday, but things take longer and everything feels harder.
 Your energy only goes so far, and it just doesn’t feel like you have enough.
 Worse, you might not care.
-Grieving is hard work, and it takes a toll on your energy.
-The good news is that with time, you will regain your interests and your energy again, as you adjust mentally and emotionally to your new reality.
+Grieving is hard work, and it takes a toll on your energy, focus, and drive.
+The good news is that with time, you will regain your interests and energy as you adjust to your new reality.

-- Grumpiness: Coping with loss can make even the most easy going person irritable – life just isn’t right anymore, and it feels like it might never be again.
-This simmering frustration with anew reality can loom in the background of everything you do, and consume a lot of your precious energy than you might imagine.
-This can leave you with less energy and patience for others, and yourself.
+- Grumpiness: Coping with loss can make even the most easy-going person short of patience.
+Life just isn’t right anymore, and wrestling with this new reality can leave you feeling irritable and distracted.
+This simmering frustration can loom in the background of everything you do, consuming more of your precious energy than you might imagine.
+This can leave you with less energy and patience than you need for others, and yourself.
 Understanding the physical and emotional causes of your irritability can help you recognize what’s going on for you.
 As you work through loss, aim to mitigate irritability by prioritizing self-care.

-- Mental Fog: Grief can make it hard to sustain attention and concentrate, leaving you feeling as mentally tired as you do physically.
-This might be one of the most distressing aspects of grief: feeling mentally depleted at a time when it can feel like you need everything you’ve got and more.
+- Mental Fog: Grief can make it hard to sustain attention and concentrate, leaving you as mentally exhausted as you are physically so.
+This might be one of the most distressing aspects of grief: feeling mentally depleted at a time when you need all of your resources to cope.

-Not only do life’s responsibilities march on, but often death can usher in even more responsibility.
+Not only do life’s responsibilities march on during grief, but death can usher in even more responsibilities for survivors.
 Laying a loved one – and their affairs – to rest requires focus, energy, attention to detail, and patience at a time when you simply aren’t at your best.
 Don’t worry if everything feels a bit harder than it should, or if you can’t accomplish the things you usually can.
-Grief can make you wonder if you’ll ever be ok, but you will be.
+Grief can make you wonder if you’ll ever be ok, but remember, you will be.
 You may not be at your best, but you’re not crazy; you’re experiencing grief.
-Look for places where you can reduce your expectations of yourself for a while, whether cutting corners, or putting off nonessential tasks.
+When mental fog strikes, look for places where you can reduce expectations of yourself, whether cutting corners, or putting off nonessential tasks.

 - Grief is shared: Losing a loved one is a family affair, and often occurs in the context of having to care for others while caring for yourself.
 Moreover, family discord can be fueled by a shared loss, as painful emotions and their typical coping mechanisms, run their course.
-Remembering that you aren’t the only one experiencing grief can help you be more compassionate to your loved ones, and to yourself.
+Remembering you are not alone can help bolster compassion for your loved ones, and for yourself.

 - Sleep changes: Not only is grief emotionally draining, but it can be physically draining too.
 Sleep can be a victim of grief: it can become increasingly hard to go to and stay sleep, and for some, sleep doesn’t even feel restful.
-Dreams tend to amplify as you try to cope with this new reality, and loved ones are often the subject of these wishful dreams, making it harder to wake up to the grim reality of their loss.
-Try not to get spooked by these dreams – they are likely your mind’s way of processing the loss, and they are helping you learn to adjust to your new reality.
+Dreams tend to amplify as you cope with this new reality, and loved ones are often the subject of these wishful dreams.
+This can make it harder to wake up and face anew the realities of loss.
+Try not to get spooked by your dreams – they are your mind’s way of processing loss and adjust to your new reality.

 Being gentle can also involve getting help if you are stuck.
 There are numerous counselors, support groups, and other community resources dedicated to grief help often accessed by a quick google search, or a call to a trusted friend in-the-know.
 Asking for help when you need it is sometimes one of the bravest things you can do to take care of yourself even if grief is making you wonder if you’ll ever be ok.

 Grieving takes time, and goes smoothest when it has space, time, and most importantly, love.
 At its core, grief is about love.
 The love for the departed that lives on in your heart, and the love that person had for you that lives on in you.
-Showing love to yourself and others is one of the best ways to honor the love you shared, and to facilitate your healing.
+Showing love to yourself and others is one of the best ways to honor the love you shared, and facilitate the healing you need.

 It will happen – give it love.